Important 2022 Admission Cycle Dates

 Applicants for admission to the program must meet the general requirements for admission to both universities, as outlined in the current catalogs of SDSU and UCSD.
 Applicants must also meet the special requirements of this program.
 These currently include:

-- Overall grade point average (GPA) of 3.0 or better in undergraduate courses and any graduate courses completed – good standing in the last institution attended.
-For those with a GPA of 2.75-2.99, files will be reviewed, and conditional admission may be granted based on outstanding documentation of the other admission requirements;
+- Overall grade point average (GPA) of 3.0 or better in undergraduate courses and any graduate courses completed and good standing in the last institution attended.
+Please note that the average GPA of admitted students is typically much higher (3.7 to 3.8).

 - NOTE: The requirement for the Graduate Record Examination (GRE) has been waived for the 2020-2021 application cycle.
 GRE scores will not be considered or reviewed.